mfkasim1/deepmk/README.md

 # DeepMK

-A deep learning framework using PyTorch
+A deep learning framework using PyTorch for my personal use